The secret gems of the Danube

 Amble around the old city centre and admire the hundred-year-old Monument of Liberty in Ploshtad Svoboda square, and step inside the Church of the Holy Trinity, where murals and icons commemorate the 453 local heroes who died during the struggle for freedom.

-There are also a host of museums to tour, as well as a ruined Roman fortress that sits on a high banks overlooking the waters of the Danube (you can visit it on an optional excursion during our ‘Eastern European Explorer’ riverboat cruises).
+There are also a host of museums to tour, as well as a ruined Roman fortress that sits on a high banks overlooking the waters of the Danube (you can visit it on an optional excursion during our ‘Eastern Europe Explorer with the Danube Delta riverboat cruises).

 The Danube Delta, Romania